HIRUT4528/Hirut4528/README.md

 ### About Me (en)

-I'm Hirut Assefa, a freelance tester at uTest, with experience in the following areas:
+I'm Hirut Assefa, a freelancer tester at uTest, with experience in the following areas:

 **Skills:**